 12 MIN READ

-The four-page pamphlet is filled with texts and imagery--of dancers neatly dressed in cultural attires, a series of colourful ghaderi, residential land plots spread over a large swathe of land filled with trees, next to the highway, and an aesthetically pleasant land-use form featuring landscapes dotted with gardens and gated communities.
+The four-page pamphlet is filled with texts and imagery — of dancers neatly dressed in cultural attires, a series of colourful ghaderi, residential land plots spread over a large swathe of land filled with trees, next to the highway, and an aesthetically pleasant land-use form featuring landscapes dotted with gardens and gated communities.
 This pamphlet encapsulates the middle-class dream conjured by a marketing team comprising landlords-cum-real estate agents and celebrities.
-The former have an astute marketing plan; the latter, star power and a household name.
+The former has an astute marketing plan; the latter, star power, and a household name.
 For customers with money, this team has created the perfect pitch.
-The team operates with a degree of aggression that is impressive in its relentless pursuit of approval from its clients – the Kathmandu middle class – to invest in a ghaderi or two in Nijgadh.
+The team operates with a degree of aggression that is impressive in its relentless pursuit of approval from its clients — the Kathmandu middle class — to invest in a ghaderi or two in Nijgadh.

 The ‘Tong-Yar’ programme came to an end with the onset of multiparty democracy in 1990.
 In the subsequent years as ‘Tong-Yar’ became Tangiya, residents started hearing about the airport, starting in the early 90s.
 “I remember as a child, I would notice outsiders coming to our land with strange devices and digging holes.
 They said they were testing the soil.
 I didn’t know why they were doing that,” recalls a local.
 Those seemingly harmless, intermittent incursions that left the locals curious have now morphed into a looming threat to their very existence in Tangiya, even as they continue to wait for the land title that was promised in lieu of their deed.
 A ‘Tangiya Basti Concerned Committee’ was subsequently formed, which put forth a set of relocation and resettlement demands to the government.